 An intrastate route in Upstate New York, Interstate 88 angles northeast from Binghamton to the Capital District along a scenic and rural route.
 Smaller cities and towns along the route include Sidney, Oneonta and Cobleskill.
 East from Harpursville, I-88 travels along side the Susquehanna River through a valley to the Town of Milford by South Hill.

-An eastern extension between Schenectady to Albany was approved by AASHTO on June 23, 1969, but never signed.
-A second plan to lengthen I-88 arose in 1999 when the Thruway Authority, NYSDOT and the FHWA proposed renumbering the free portion of I-90 between the Thruway Mainline and the Berkshire Spur as I-88 while shifting Interstate 90 entirely on the toll road system.
+An eastern extension between Schenectady to Albany was approved by the American Association of State Highway Officials (AASHO) on June 23, 1969, but never signed.
+A second plan to lengthen I-88 arose in 1999 when the Thruway Authority, New York State Department of Transportation (NYSDOT) and the Federal Highway Administration (FHWA) proposed renumbering the free portion of I-90 between the Thruway Mainline and the Berkshire Spur as I-88 while shifting Interstate 90 entirely on the toll road system.
 This was also never implemented.4

 Eastern New York – Excerpt from the 1979 Rand McNally Road Atlas.